last-arg/twitch_top_games/README.md

 # Generate Twitch games
-Get all top games (have atleast one viewer) using twitch API.
+Get currently all available twitch top games.

 # Motivation
 Thought that was going to need for another project.
 But this will only get currently live games/categories.
 I would have needed all the games/categories on twitch.